dedunu/poornama/README.md

 Poornama Transport Service

-To find more information about this please go to [Wiki](http://code.dedunu.info/poornama/wiki/Home)
+To find more information about this project please go to [Wiki](http://code.dedunu.info/poornama/wiki/Home)